 b) Organic & Sustainable: Jute can be grown all year round without the need to use pesticide or fertilizer, and it reaches maturity in under just six months, offering a large crop yield for the area of land it's grown upon.

-Deustche Welle (DW) story on Jute (4:27 mins)
+Deustche Welle (DW) story on Jute as a future fiber

-Our Jute Bags Care Instructions
+Jute Fabric Care Instructions